 During the past decade, Caritas Korea funded Emergency Appeals in response to humanitarian crises, such as famine, natural disasters, communicable disease outbreaks, and conflicts for both immediate relief and long-term recovery.
 Caritas Korea supports to alleviate the pain and suffering inflicted by large scale disasters, such as the conflict in Syria, Boko Haram insurgency, Rohingya refugee crisis, Venezuela economic insecurity, Southeast Asia floods as well as the human atrocities propagated in Asia, Africa, and the Middle East.

 Furthermore, to foster the stable and long-term development of local communities, Caritas Korea supports local Development Cooperation projects through close partnership with the Caritas Internationalis member organizations.
 These projects vary from tackling poverty and revitalizing livelihood by improving education to generating employment opportunities and establishing awareness-raising advocacy programs.

 Caritas Korea has also been playing a leading role in the Democratic People’s Republic of Korea (DPRK) Program as an official facilitating partner of Caritas Internationalis since 2006.
 Caritas Korea continues to implement subprojects in direct cooperation with North Korean counterparts and in cooperation with alliance partners.

-Caritas Korea works in close partnership with all the Caritas member agencies, such as Caritas Japan, Caritas Germany and Catholic Relief Services USA.
-In addition, the agency actively collaborates with Caritas partners in Asia such as Caritas Bangladesh, Caritas Sri Lanka, Caritas Thailand, Caritas Cambodia and Caritas Myanmar.
+Caritas Korea works in close partnership with all Caritas Internationalis member organizations and actively collaborates with Caritas partners in Asia as a member of the Caritas Asia regional network.